Ess91/amazon-clone/README.md

 ## Installation

-1. Fork the e-commerce repository either by:
+1. Fork the amazon-clone repository either by:

    1. Downloading the file as a zip folder - Downloading the zip folder onto your personal computer and extracting it from there